Tabaluga (film)

-Tabaluga (also known as Tabaluga & Lilli) is a German animated fantasy musical family film directed by Sven Unterwaldt Jr. and starring Wincent Weiss in the title role.
+Tabaluga (also known as Tabaluga & Lilli) is a 2018 German animated fantasy musical family film directed by Sven Unterwaldt Jr. and starring Wincent Weiss in the title role.
 The film is based on the media franchise of the same name created by German Rock musician Peter Maffay.
 An American version, released in November 2019 on DirecTV and in theaters and on VOD in December 2019, starring Mackenzie Ziegler, was renamed Ice Princess Lily.
+In the United Kingdom, it was released as The Ice Princess in 2019.
 The story follows a young dragon, Tabaluga, who teams up with an ice princess, Lilli, to save the world from the evil snowman, Arktos.